nginx/agent/site/content/installation-upgrade/container-environments/docker-support.md

 ## Overview

+The NGINX Agent repository includes [Dockerfiles](https://github.com/nginx/agent/tree/main/scripts/docker) that can be used to [build custom container images]({{< relref "installation-upgrade/container-environments/docker-images.md" >}}).
+Images are created with an NGINX Open Source or NGINX Plus instance and are available for various operating systems.

+See the [Technical Specifications]({{< relref "/technical-specifications.md#container-support" >}}) for a list of supported operationg systems.

-Learn about the limitations of NGINX Agent when running in a Docker environment.
+NGINX Agent running in a container has some limitations that need to be considered, and are listed below.

 ## Supported cgroups

-To collect metrics about the Docker container that the NGINX Agent is running in, the NGINX Agent uses the available cgroup files to calculate metrics like CPU and memory usage.
+To collect metrics about the Docker container that the NGINX Agent is running in, NGINX Agent uses the available cgroup files to calculate metrics like CPU and memory usage.

-The NGINX Agent supports both versions of cgroups.
+NGINX Agent supports both versions of cgroups.

 - https://www.kernel.org/doc/Documentation/cgroup-v1/
 - https://www.kernel.org/doc/Documentation/cgroup-v2.txt